Grade 6 Social Studies – World Geography

 Grade 7 Social Studies – Ancient World History to 1500

 This course is traces the events and people that led to the creation of the United States of America and its history through 1890.
 It provides students with a sense of history and an appreciation of American culture and traditions.
 Throughout the course, the strands of citizenship, history, geography, and economics are woven into the student knowledge base.
 The students are also given numerous opportunities to develop and sharpen their problem-solving and critical thinking skills.
 Major topics of the course include the Exploration/Colonization Review, the American Revolution, Constitutional Government, Westward Expansion, Growth of Democracy, the Civil War and post-war expansion of the West, immigration, industrialization, and Pennsylvania History.
-Study of American History and Cultures continues in 9th grade and culminates with the Modern American History course in 11th grade.
+Study of American History continues in 9th grade and culminates with the a study of modern American History in 11th grade.